• Home

 Duplicate Requests

-When I first started fetching data, I had a doubt: I fetch here, and I fetch there.
-If it's the same data, won't making multiple requests be wasteful?
+Actually, when I first started fetching data, I had doubts.
+I fetch here, then fetch there.
+It’s all the same data—wouldn’t that cause multiple requests and be very wasteful?

 Passing data between a parent layout and its children is not possible.
 However, you can fetch the same data in a route more than once, and React will automatically dedupe the requests without affecting performance.

-If the URL and parameters you are fetching remain unchanged, React will help merge your multiple requests into a single request.
-So, you don't need to keep forwarding props between components; just request the same data multiple times, it's fine.
-React will automatically merge the requests and will not make duplicate requests that impact network performance.
+If the link and parameters you fetch remain unchanged, then even if you make multiple requests, React will help merge them into a single request.
+So there’s no need to keep forwarding props between components.
+Just request the same data multiple times; it’s not a problem.
+React will merge the requests on its own and won’t repeatedly make duplicate requests that affect the network.

 Server Components

-What counts as a Server Component?
-Components placed under the app/ directory should all be Server Components.
-When I wasn't sure if something was a Server Component, I threw all the components and lib directories I used into app/... just to make them Server Components.
+What counts as a server component?
+Anything placed under the app/ directory should belong to server components.
+When I wasn’t sure whether something was a server component, I threw all the components and lib directories I used into app/... just for server components.

-To turn it into a Client Component, just add use client at the top, and it will be recognized as a Client Component.
-The official Next.js recommendation is to use Server Components whenever possible.
+If you want it to become a client component, add use client at the top, and it will be recognized as a client component.
+The official Next.js recommendation is to use server components whenever possible.

 next/image Usage

-The official Next.js team optimized the usage of the <img> element and recommends using the official Image component due to LCP performance.
+Because of LCP performance, Next.js officially optimizes the usage of the img element and recommends using the official Image component.

-I thought it would be simple—just replacing the name—but it required me to provide explicit height and width.
-How would I know the height and width of dynamically fetched images?
-So, I resorted to a clever workaround... which was the solution found on stackoverflow.
+I thought it would be simple—just replace the name.
+But it requires me to provide explicit height and width.
+For images I fetch dynamically, how would I know the image height and width?
+So I used a bit of a workaround... also a solution from stackoverflow.

 <figure className="relative">